MicroStrategy/rest-api-docs/docs/common-workflows/manage-calendar-objects/retrieve-a-calendar-definition.md

 Response Code: 200 (Upon success, the API returns a full definition of the specified calendar.)

-## 2.Retrieve a Calendar's Definition within a Changset
+## Retrieve a calendar's definition within a changset

 You want to view the definition of a specific custom calendar with the ObjectId of 015FB8D4CF30413DAF120DCDE4C2F85C.